A layout should make sense — visually and mechanically.

 Think of Alt as "to me".

-Hold down Alt and everything targetable targets your own hero i.e. ,
+Hold down Alt and everything targetable will target your own hero i.e. ,

 , etc.